supersaw-it/guides/lfcs/commands.md

 ls -ltra /etc/skel/ # list files that are copeid on user creation to their home directory sudo vim /etc/profile.d/hi.sh # add a script to be executed one very login

-sudo vim /etc/security/limits.conf # impsoe resource limits on users and groups ulimit -a # list current user limits
+sudo vim /etc/security/limits.conf # impose resource limits on users and groups ulimit -a # list current user limits

 sudo vim /etc/sudoers # open the sudoers file, add '<user> ALL=(ALL) NOPASSWD: ALL' to bypass password input when invoking sudo